shawngraham/hist3907o/workbook/docs/module-2/Exercises.md

 _All four exercises are on this page.
 Don't forget to scroll.
 If you have difficulties, or if the instructions need clarification, please click the 'issues' button and leave a note.
 Feel free to fork and improve these instructions, if you are so inclined.
 Remember, these exercises get progressively more difficult, and will require you to either download materials or read materials on other websites.
 Give yourself plenty of time.
 Try them all, and remember you can turn to (I encourage you to!) your classmates for help.
 Work together!_

+*nb.
+The third exercise will be the most difficult because everyone's machine is slightly different.
+Mac users should experience the least difficulty; PC users the most.
+Sites like [stackoverflow](http://stackoverflow.org) will be extremely helpful.
+DO NOT suffer in silence as you try these exercises!
+Ask for help, set up a video appointment, or find me in person.*

 # Background
 Where do we go to find data?
 Part of that problem is solved by knowing what question you are asking, and what _kinds_ of data would help solve that question.
 Let's assume that you have a pretty good question you want an answer to - say, something concerning social and household history in early Ottawa, like what was the role of 'corner' stores (if such things exist?) in fostering a sense of neighbourhood - and begin thinking about how you'd find data to explore that question.